-Dipping the pretzels in lye solution alters the ratio between sugar and protein, because lye breaks proteins present in the surface of the dough into smaller bits.
-Those small bits are amino acids that then combined with the sugars create the flavor compounds at the crust.
+Dipping the pretzels in lye solution alters the ratio between sugar and protein because lye breaks proteins present in the surface of the dough into smaller bits.
+Those small bits are amino acids that are then combined with the sugars to create the flavor compounds at the crust.

 You can use a lot of baking soda to get an alkaline solution.
 It works somewhat, at least better than not using it, but it does not give you that perfect crust and taste that you want.